top of page

 genozip --fast sample.bam # faster, but less efficient compression

-genozip --low-memory sample.bam # uses less RAM
+genozip --low-memory sample.bam # uses less RAM, but slower and less efficient compression

 MD5